SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/authentication/saml/okta.md

 url: /instance-administration/authentication/saml/okta/
 ---

-## Using Okta as a SAML Identity Provider

 The following example may be useful if you are using Okta as a SAML Identity Provider.
 Note that Okta does not support service provider signed requests even if they are enabled on the SonarQube side.

-### Create a new application in Okta admin dashboard
+## Create a new application in Okta admin dashboard

 1. Under  **Applications**, choose **Create App Integration**.